Is it time for an SAP S/4HANA Upgrade? And is it really necessary?

 - The last feature package stack (FPS) for a given release before a new release is shipped is usually the starting point of the maintenance-only phase.

-- During a maintenance-only phase, SAP generally provides corrections but no new innovations for the release within support package stacks (SPS).
+- During a maintenance-only phase, SAP generally provides corrections but no new innovations for the release.

-- Mainstream maintenance of about 5 years for each release.
+- Mainstream maintenance of about 5 years with 2 Feature Packages

 The end of mainstream maintenance dates for every release can be found in PAM as well.

-With the evolution of SAP S/4HANA, some of the products, or part of products of the old SAP Business Suite (such as SAP CRM or SAP SRM) are now available in SAP S/4HANA.
+With the evolution of SAP S/4HANA, some of the products, or part of products of SAP Business Suite (such as SAP CRM or SAP SRM) are now available in SAP S/4HANA.

 If you are using those products as standalone systems, you may want to take the opportunity of simplifying your current landscape.
 This could be another driving factor behind your decision to upgrade to a newer SAP S/4HANA release.